jd28/rollnw/docs/index.rst

 - A Resource Manager that can load all NWN containers (e.g. erf, key, nwsync) and also Zip files.
 - An implementation of NWN's `Localization System <https://rollnw.readthedocs.io/en/latest/structure/i18n.html>`__ focused on utf8 everywhere.
-- The beginnings of runtime scripting with `Luau <https://luau-lang.org/>`__ the scripting language of Roblox.

 -----------------------------------------